aistabci/abci-docs/en/docs/contact.md

 !!! note
     If you have any questions regarding security, please contact <abci-inquiry-ml@aist.go.jp>.
 You can also find security documentations including ABCI security whitepaper at <https://abci.ai/ja/link/security.html>.

+!!! note
+    For help finding the job ID, see [this page](faq.md#q-how-do-i-know-my-batch-job-id).